Insurance guide · Verified July 2026

 Does insurance cover HRT in 2026?

 Uninsured?
-The cheapest verified all-in route is Alloy at $39.99/mo plus a $49 consult — about $530 in year one.
+The cheapest all-inclusive route is Winona at $54/mo tablets with a $0 consult, about $648 in year one.
 The full per-provider table, the cash-pay math, and the Medicare fine print are below.

 What changed after the FDA removed the black-box warning?